-- copy your screwed up directory to a backed up location e.g. Dropbox.
+Before attempting recovery, copy your project to a remote backup location e.g. Dropbox.

-Implicit in this procedure is that those with write access to your Github repo can overwrite history, potentially causing permanent file loss.
+Implicit in this procedure is that those with write access to the remote Git repo can overwrite history, potentially causing permanent file loss.
 Remember that Git is a revision tracking system, NOT a backup system.
-You can use Dropbox as a Git backup, for example.
+You can use Dropbox as a Git backup for example.

 For GitHub, from the repo branches Settings page, Add Rules according to your needs.